ChatGPT and humanities forum is March 24

-Read MoreThe dominant strengths of the department lie in four broadly defined areas of development, cognition, neuroscience, and social and personality psychology.
+Read moreThe dominant strengths of the department lie in four broadly defined areas of development, cognition, neuroscience, and social and personality psychology.

 Cornell offers substantial resources for psychological research, including excellent research space and laboratory equipment; state-of-the-art computer facilities; an outstanding library system that is one of the ten largest academic research libraries in North America; and a highly skilled support staff